Datwendo/MSCRM-CloudConnector/README.md

 Register or Update the assembly and plug-in

 1. Launch the Plugin Registration tool (in the bin folder of MS CRM Sdk).
-2. In the Plugin Registration tool�s �Connection� dialog, enter your Microsoft Dynamics CRM server information and click the Connect button.
+2. In the Plugin Registration tools Connection dialog, enter your Microsoft Dynamics CRM server information and click the Connect button.
 3. Enter a password when prompted to.
 4. Select an organization in the list and click the Connect button again or just double click an organization in the list.
 5. If the plugin is not already there, select Register and then click Register New Assembly, else select the plugin in the tree and select Update from right button menu
-6. In the Register New Plugin or Update form, click the ellipses � button under Step #1, navigate to the bin\Release folder of the plug-in project, and select the plug-in assembly DatwendoMSCRMPlugins.dll.
+6. In the Register New Plugin or Update form, click the ellipses ... button under Step #1, navigate to the bin\Release folder of the plug-in project, and select the plug-in assembly DatwendoMSCRMPlugins.dll.
 7. Verify that Select All, Sandbox, and Database are checked.
 Click Register Selected Plugins.

 Registering the Steps